groupvine/gv-doc/membership/emailactions.md

-A handy way to initialize an account to no members, other than the account Admin doing the action, and some set of sub-groups is to import a group instrucdtions file like the following:
+A handy way to initialize an account to no members, other than the account Admin doing the action, and some set of sub-groups is to import a group instructions file like the following:

 | action      | abbrev      | title               | isModerated |
 |:------------|:------------|:--------------------|:------------|